Paraguayan War: Paraguayan indigenous people

 Prior to the war, indigenous people occupied very little space in the minds of the Paraguayan elite.
-Paraguayan president Carlos Antonio Lopez even modified the country's constitution in 1844 to remove any mention of Paraguay's Hispano-Guarani character.
+Paraguayan president Carlos Antonio López even modified the country's constitution in 1844 to remove any mention of Paraguay's Hispano-Guarani character.
 This marginalization was undercut by the fact that Paraguay had long prized its military as its only honorable and national institution and the majority of the Paraguayan military was indigenous and spoke Guarani.
 However, during the war, the indigenous people of Paraguay came to occupy an even larger role in public life, especially after the Battle of Estero Bellaco.
 For this battle, Paraguay put its "best" men, who happened to be of Spanish descent, front and center.
 Paraguay overwhelmingly lost this battle, as well as "the males of all the best families in the country."
 The now remaining members of the military were "old men who had been left in Humaita, Indians, slaves and boys."

 The war also bonded the indigenous people of Paraguay to the project of Paraguayan nation-building.
 In the immediate lead up to the war, they were confronted with a barrage of nationalist rhetoric (in Spanish and Guarani) and subject to loyalty oaths and exercises.
-Paraguayan president Francisco Solano Lopez, son of Carlos Antonio Lopez, was well aware that the Guarani speaking people of Paraguay had a group identity independent of the Spanish-speaking Paraguayan elite.
+Paraguayan president Francisco Solano López, son of Carlos Antonio López, was well aware that the Guarani speaking people of Paraguay had a group identity independent of the Spanish-speaking Paraguayan elite.
 He knew he would have to bridge this divide or risk it being exploited by the 'Triple Alliance.'
-To a certain extent, Lopez succeeded in getting the indigenous people to expand their communal identity to include all of Paraguay.
+To a certain extent, López succeeded in getting the indigenous people to expand their communal identity to include all of Paraguay.
 As a result of this, any attack on Paraguay was considered to be an attack on the Paraguayan nation, despite rhetoric from Brazil, Uruguay and Argentina saying otherwise.
 This sentiment increased after the terms of the Treaty of the Triple Alliance were leaked, especially the clause stating that Paraguay would pay for all the damages incurred by the conflict.